The Document Checking Service (DCS) pilot helps organisations digitally check whether British passports are valid.

 The DCS sends a request to HMPO.
 The DCS will then tell your organisation if the passport is valid by sending it a ‘yes’ or ‘no’ response.

-A cancelled, lost, or stolen passport will return a ‘no’ response, but the check will not show what caused this response.
+A passport that’s been cancelled or reported as lost or stolen will return a ‘no’ response, but the check will not show what caused this response.

 A ‘yes’ response confirms the passport is valid at the point in time it is checked.
 A passport may later be cancelled, lost or stolen.
 If you check the same passport details again in the future, it will count as a new check for billing and volume reasons.

 You can pass on the trust from the check to a third party.
 The purpose of the third party’s check will also need to be to prevent crime.
 The check confirms passport validity at the point in time it is checked.
-Beyond this point there is a risk the check may no longer be valid because the status of the passport may have changed.
+Beyond this point, there’s a risk the check may no longer be valid because the status of the passport may have changed.

 How much it costs